oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 3.2.1.2 Document Property - Aggregate Severity

-Aggregate severity (`aggregate_severity`) of value type `object` with the mandatory property `text` and the optional property `namespace` is a vehicle that is provided by the document producer to convey the urgency and criticality with which the one or more vulnerabilities reported should be addressed.
+Aggregate severity (`aggregate_severity`) of value type `object` with the mandatory property `text` and the optional property `namespace` is a vehicle that is provided by the document producer to convey the urgency and criticality with which the reported issues should be addressed.
 It is a document-level metric and applied to the document as a whole — not any specific vulnerability.
 The range of values in this field is defined according to the document producer's policies and procedures.

     "aggregate_severity": {
       // ...